chaps-io/access-granted/README.md

 end
 ```

 When the given block evaluates to `true`, then the user is given the permission to update the post.

+#### Roles in order of importance

 Additionally we can allow admins to update **all** posts despite them not being authors like this:

 ```ruby